christine-M9/Phase-2-week-1-code-challenge/README.md

 This web application demonstrates a data React application that displays a list of my recent bank transactions, among other features

-such as adding a new transaction to the existing though it wont persist.
+such as adding a new transaction to the existing though it wont persist, and one can Filter transactions by typing into the search bar.
+Only

+transactions with a description matching the search term is transactions table.

   ## Requirements